Kinescope: Worldwide program distribution

 In the era before satellite communications, kinescopes were used to distribute live events such as a royal wedding as quickly as possible to other countries of the Commonwealth that had started a television service.
 A Royal Air Force aircraft would fly the telerecording from the UK to Canada, where it would be broadcast over the whole North American network.

 Prior to the introduction of videotape in 1956, kinescopes were the only way to record television broadcasts, or to distribute network television programs that were broadcast live from originating cities to stations not connected to the network, or to stations that wished to show a program at a time different than the network broadcast.
-Although the quality was less than desirable, television programs of all types from prestigious dramas to regular news shows were handled in this manner.
+Although the quality was less than desirable, television programs of all types, from prestigious dramas to regular news shows, were handled in this manner.

-Even after the introduction of videotape, the BBC and the ITV companies made black and white kinescopes of selected programs for international sales and continued to do so until the early 1970s by which time programs were being videotaped in colour.
-Most, if not all, videotapes from the 405-line era have long since been wiped as have many from the introduction of 625-line video to the early days of colour.
-Consequently, the majority of British shows that still exist before the introduction of colour, and a number thereafter, do so in the form of these telerecordings.
+Even after the introduction of videotape, the BBC and the ITV companies made black and white kinescopes of selected programs for international sales and continued to do so until the early 1970s, by which time programs were being videotaped in color.
+Most, if not all, recordings from the 405-line era have long since been lost as have many from the introduction of 625-line video to the early days of color.
+Consequently, the majority of British shows that still exist before the introduction of color, and a number thereafter, do so in the form of these telerecordings.
 A handful of shows, including some episodes of Doctor Who and most of the first series of Adam Adamant Lives!, were deliberately telerecorded for ease of editing rather than being videotaped.

 Eastman Television Recording Camera

 In September 1947, Eastman Kodak introduced the Eastman Television Recording Camera, in cooperation with DuMont Laboratories and NBC, for recording images from a television screen under the trademark "Kinephoto".
 NBC, CBS, and DuMont set up their main kinescope recording facilities in New York City, while ABC chose Chicago.
 By 1951, NBC and CBS were each shipping out some 1,000 16 mm kinescope prints each week to their affiliates across the United States, and by 1955 that number had increased to 2,500 per week for CBS.
-By 1954 the television industry's film consumption surpassed that of all of the Hollywood studios combined.
+By 1954, the television industry's film consumption surpassed that of all of the Hollywood studios combined.